phoenix-rtos/phoenix-rtos-doc/ports/mbedtls.md

 ## General information

-There are stored adaptations needed to run `mbedtls` on Phoenix-RTOS.
+There are stored adaptations needed to run `mbedtls` on Feniks-RTOS.

 MbedTLS is a C library that implements cryptographic primitives, X.509 certificate manipulation, and the SSL/TLS and DTLS protocols.
 Its small code footprint makes it suitable for embedded systems.
 For more information please visit the